0nix/ggj21/twine/evidence_questioning.md

 "I find that very hard to believe."
 Sergeant Bayer interjects, raising his voice just above Lieutenant Sessler.
 He ups the ante on his annoyance.
 "We are the Ministry of State Security.
 The Sword and Shield of the State."

-"Oh you're going to quote party doctrine to me, like that is going to magically improve the intel, huh Bayer?"
+"Oh you're going to quote party doctrine to me, like that is going to magically improve the intel?"
 Lieutenant Sessler responds, letting out a nasty nasal tone as he did.

 "You misunderstand me, Lieutenant Sessler."
 Sergeant Bayer says, raising his voice yet again to what you could call a low shout.
 "This ministry by its very nature must have eyes and ears, everywhere.
 And it has.
 We know everything because for this Nation to survive the blasted enemy at our gates and in our lands we MUST know everything."